-Satisfactory condition refers to an asset that is not due for renewal, where a condition rating scale from 1 (Very Good Condition) to 5 (Asset Unserviceable) is utilised (Source: International Infrastructure Management Manual 2006).
-It does not include any planned tenhancements to the asset.
-Condition 5 assets are taken as being overdue for renewal, as the end of Condition 4 is the intervention point, useful life of the asset, at which time it should be renewed or disposed of.
+Satisfactory condition releas to an asset that is not due for renewal, where a condition rating scale from 1 (Very Good Condition) to 5 (Asset Unseniceable) is utilised (Source: International Infrastructure Management Manual 2008), it does not include any planned withercoments' to the asset.
+Condition 5 assets are taken as being overstae for renewal, as the end of Condition 4 is the intervention point, useful its of the asset, at which time it should be renewed or disposed of.